 You may also choose to obtain a protective or restraining order (such as a domestic violence restraining order or a civil harassment restraining order).
 Restraining orders must be obtained from a court in the jurisdiction where the incident occurred.
 Restraining orders can protect victims who have experienced or are reasonably in fear of physical violence, sexual violence, domestic violence, dating violence and stalking.
-Your campus Title IX Coordinator can offer assistance with obtaining a protective or restraining order.
+Your campus director of Gender Equity (Title IX coordinator) can offer assistance with obtaining a protective or restraining order.

 Download flowchart PDF